DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 As part of the application process, your training provider will confirm you’re suitable for teaching.
 They'll check:

-* your health and physical capacity to train to teach
+- your health and physical capacity to train to teach

-* whether you’re safe to work with children (you'll need to undergo safeguarding and criminal record checks)
+- whether you’re safe to work with children (you'll need to undergo safeguarding and criminal record checks)

-* the standards you meet in English, maths and, if you want to teach primary school age children, science
+- the standards you meet in English, maths and, if you want to teach primary school age children, science

-<a href="https://www.gov.uk/find-postgraduate-teacher-training-courses">You can find postgraduate teacher training</a> and when you have choosen your course, you can <a href="https://www.gov.uk/apply-for-teacher-training">apply for teacher training</a>.
+<a href="https://www.gov.uk/find-postgraduate-teacher-training-courses">You can find postgraduate teacher training</a> and when you have chosen your courses, you can <a href="https://www.gov.uk/apply-for-teacher-training">apply for teacher training</a>.

 ### 5. Apply for your visa

 If you’re not sure about your immigration status, you can [check if you need a UK visa](https://www.gov.uk/check-uk-visa).
 You can also [contact UK Visas and Immigration for help](https://www.gov.uk/contact-ukvi-inside-outside-uk).

-[Teaching advisers](https://adviser-getintoteaching.education.gov.uk/) will not be able to answer specific questions about visas and immigration related to your personal circumstances.

 <div class="inset">
   <h4>Already living in the UK?</h4>